What is Computer Virus?

 What is a Computer Virus?

-We hear about it in the news almost weekly these days but what is a computer virus?
+We hear about it in the news almost weekly these days, but what is a computer virus?

-A virus replicates itself by creating files and attaching itself to genuine software, allowing the user to run the virus.
-A virus can only spread with human interaction.
+It replicates itself by creating files and attaching itself to genuine software, allowing the user to run the virus.
+It can only spread with human interaction.
+When the replication succeeds, the affected areas are said to be infected with a computer virus.
+It can steal passwords and data, log keystrokes, corrupt files, spam your contacts, or even take over your machine.

-History of Computer Virus
+History and Spread of Computer Viruses

 The concept of an autonomously self-replicating entity dates back to the 1940s.
-Creeper was constructed and deployed onto the ARPANET in 1971; Creeper would bounce between computers, leaving only a message written on the teletype terminal, “I’m the creeper, catch me if you can.”
+Creeper was constructed and deployed onto the ARPANET in 1971.
+Creeper would bounce between computers, leaving only a message written on the teletype terminal, “I’m the creeper.
+Catch me if you can.”
 Later versions of the program would drop a duplicate of itself on the visiting machine, making Creeper the first application to spread copies of itself autonomously on other systems.
 Thus, Creeper was the first computer virus created.

 Another virus known as Elk Cloner would add itself to the system’s boot sector and be used to boot Apple devices, which would then add the cloner to every subsequent disc placed into the system by writing into the boot sector.